ckchng/ROSIA/README.md

 To create testing data:
 ./create_onboard_dataset.sh

-Format of the testing data.
+Format of the testing data ('scene_id.txt')
 1 2 3     4        5
 x y z magnitude HIP index

 x,y,z - the star vectors in the camera's coordinates

+('rot.txt')
+The 3x3 rotation matrix that rotates the testing star vectors into catalog's inertia's coordinates.

 Hyperparamters:
 1) dist_noise_sigma - the sigma of the angular distance noise.